Bluejackets of the Steel Navy

 The berth deck of the cruiser BOSTON, photographed in 1888 (below).
 It is a cluttered, multi-purpose space.
 Racks for storage line the bulkheads.
 At the far end, a table is set for a meal.
-Sailors in this space would sling hammocks from numbered billet hooks, which can be seen on the overhead beam.
+The men in this space would sling hammocks from numbered billet hooks, which can be seen on the overhead beam.
 Note how narrowly spaced these hooks are.

 The two groups of men on board ship used separate dishes and silverware for their meals.
 Below, sailors on board the cruiser OLYMPIA sit for a meal, with worn dishes and bowls on the table before them.
 Note that their table is suspended from lines, and that one sailor on the left is sitting on the deck for his meal.